wogud220/algorithm/README.md

 2

-HINT) try solving this in both O(N) and O(N log N). which algorithms do you think are required to solve this problem in each time complexity?

 ## Problem 1)
 When is a graph a tree?
 For each of the following conditions, write either yes or no. If yes, prove it.
 If no, give a counter example.